iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/PPM APG Forms Analysis.md

 **Remarks**

+The above is enough to find a momentum form representation of Nesterov's 2.2.19.
 Up until this point, we had showed that the Nesterov's 2.2.19 algorithm is equivalent to the following form:

 $$